swiftlang/swift-evolution/proposals/NNNN-package-manager-tools-version.md

 the Swift package manager.
 We do not see a compelling use-case for needing to control these different features independently, so we are consolidating them into one version mechanism as a valuable simplification.

-### Specify the Swift tools version without needing a new file for it

-This proposal does add a new file (`.swift-version`) that every package is expected to provide.
-We could instead store the Swift tools version somewhere else.
-The most likely candidate for that would be the Package.swift manifest itself.
-The immediate problem with doing so is that we need to know how to interpret the Swift manifest in order to get data out of it, and the Swift tools version provides information needed to know how to interpret the manifest.
-We could consider putting the version at the very top of the file, perhaps in a specially-formatted Swift code comment, and parsing the top of the file to extract that version before running it through the Swift interpreter.

-(More discussion of this alternative to come)